marczz/rest-sphinx-memo/source/intro.rst

       | is licensed under a `Creative Commons Attribution-NonCommercial 4.0 International License <http://creativecommons.org/licenses/by-nc/4.0/>`__.
       | Source `in GitHub <https://github.com/marczz/rest-sphinx-memo>`_

-This Memo was written (:ref:`history <history>`) to serve as quick reference for ReST and Sphinx syntax.
+This Memo aim to be a quick reference to ReST and Sphinx syntax, it tries to give a short reference to the most usual [*]_ constructs and gives cross-references to the manuals for details.

-Sphinx itself is very well documented, but is very large and cover many aspects, all of them  not for daily use.
-And the Documentation of Rest, while being very rigorous is not of an easy access, at least at my own taste.
-I use to spend a lot of time to clarify even a tiny aspect, as the documentation is often scattered in many locations.
+Sphinx  is very well documented, but is very large and cover many aspects, all of them  not for daily use.

-Moreover Sphinx seems first to be an extension of Rest, but it is not always true and there are some difference of aims, and incompatibilities, between Sphinx and Rest constructs.

-This Memo give the constructs that I use the most often, and give cross-references to the manuals for details.
+The ReST documentation is very rigorous and copious but not of easy access, as the documentation is scattered in many locations.

+Sphinx extend Rest, but introduces incompatibilities with pure ReST constructs.

+..  [*] *usual* ranking is done only from what I use!